Philadelphia Child Custody Attorney

 How to get Temporary Custody in Pennsylvania?

 There are certain aspects to consider when thinking about a temporary custody order.
 The most important aspect that the court will be interested in is the child’s best interest.
 Although this is a vague term, the court will protect the rights of the child disregarding the needs or preferences of the parents.

 Keep in mind not to treat the hearing lightly.
 This is because the decisions the court adopts as “temporary” solutions can greatly influence the final outcome of the custody hearings.
 This means that the parent who gets custody of the child, even if only temporarily, will have bigger chances of getting permanent custody.

 Modifications to Custody Orders

 Although custody awards are permanent until modified or until a child reaches age 18, it is quite common for parents to seek modifications as the child grows and circumstances change.
 Pennsylvania law allows either parent to seek a modification to a custody order when doing so is in a child’s best interests.
 For example, a parent probably won’t be able to modify custody simply because the child’s other parent has remarried, but a child’s new medical diagnosis or one parent’s relocation might be grounds to adjust the existing order.

-Our team at the Law Office of Smith & Horwitz understands that custody arrangements frequently need to be modified or enforced, and we are prepared to assist clients in these areas.
+Our Philadelphia child custody attorneys at the Law Office of Smith & Horwitz understands that custody arrangements frequently need to be modified or enforced, and we are prepared to assist clients in these areas.
 Parents should understand new laws arise or update from time to time that affect certain relocation requests, but they can rest assured that our firm stays up to date on all legislation changes to give our clients the best chance at obtaining a favorable resolution in court.